k-mend/Smart-climate-Agriculture-Machine-Learning/README_AI_Assistant.md

 # 🤖 Agribricks AI Assistant

-An AI-powered agricultural advisor that provides expert farming advice using Groq's Llama3-70B model and LangChain.
+An AI-powered agricultural advisor that provides expert farming advice using Groq's Llama-4 Maverick model and LangChain, with Llama-4 Scout for crop disease detection.

 ## 🌟 Features